YosysHQ/nextpnr/README.md

  - For building on macOS, brew utility is needed.
      - Install all needed packages `brew install cmake python boost boost-python3 qt5`
      - Do not forget to add qt5 in path as well `echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> ~/.bash_profile`
+ - For ECP5 support, you must download [Project Trellis](https://github.com/SymbiFlow/prjtrellis), then follow its instructions to download the latest database and build _libtrellis_.

 Building
 --------